gdcc/dataverse-exporters/croissant/README.md

 Note that https://validator.schema.org cannot be used for validation because of the Croissant-specific extensions the spec uses.
 You should expect to see errors like "http://mlcommons.org/croissant/FileObject is not a known valid target type for the distribution property".

+### To update expected JSON

+As a convenience, you can run `mvn test` and then `update-expected.sh` after making code changes to update the expected Croissant ouput in the tests with new output.

 ### To build the Croissant jar

 ```